kyorohiro/umiuni2d_mini/README.md

 # Check code
-We're checking how to use flutter api in umiuni2d. https://github.com/kyorohiro/umiuni2d_check
+We're checking how to use flutter api in umiuni2d at following repository.

+https://github.com/kyorohiro/umiuni2d_check